Gamerz777/synckit/docs/guides/getting-started.md

 **Build offline-first apps in 5 minutes.**

 SyncKit is a production-ready sync engine that makes building local-first applications trivial.
-No vendor lock-in, true offline support, and automatic conflict resolution—all in a ~58KB gzipped bundle.
+No vendor lock-in, true offline support, and automatic conflict resolution—all in a ~59KB gzipped bundle.

 > **What you'll build:** A todo app that works offline, persists data locally, and syncs in real-time with a server—in just 5 minutes.
 >
-> **v0.1.0 Note:** This version includes local-first storage, persistence, and network sync with WebSocket.
-Cross-tab synchronization is planned for a future release.
+> **v0.1.0 Note:** This version includes local-first storage, persistence, network sync with WebSocket, and cross-tab synchronization via BroadcastChannel API.

 ---